 C. Kosniowski, Introduzione alla topologia algebrica, Zanichelli, 1988.

-topics will be formally and rigorously presented.
-The course will give particular emphasis to application and computation aspects, while not letting out
+topics will be presented in a formal and rigorous way.
+The course will give particular emphasis to the application and calculation aspects, while not neglecting

 Assessment methods and criteria